vtonteri/ot-harjoitustyo/workout_diary/dokumentaatio/manual.md

 ## **What the application does?**

-At the moment application opens only a window, and tells user interesting information.
+At the moment application opens login window, but user can not log in or create new user.

 ## **How to stop the application**